glitch-txs/w3/README.md

 ### Connect to a Wallet

-Import the `useConnect` hook and loop through the connectors:
+Import the `useConnect` hook and map through the connectors:
 ```tsx
 import { useConnect } from '@glitch-txs/w3-react'